 - Stir in the hot coffee and continue whisking until smooth and combined.

 - In a separate, small bowl add the aquafaba and cream of tartar.
-Whisk clean whisk or form until frothy, about 30 seconds.
+Whisk vigorously until frothy, about 30 seconds.
+This can be done by hand with a balloon with or with electric beaters.

 - Add the whisked aquafaba to the batter and mix until fully combined.
 The batter should be smooth, thin with small bubbles throughout from the aquafaba.